g-a-borrero/cosmos/Skills/CritterControl/index.md

 ## Burden

-Interacting with beasts of burden (creatures that are used for carrying cargo of some kind.
+Interacting with beasts of burden (creatures that are used for carrying cargo of some kind).

 ## Domesticated